 Hard Drives use magnetic disks to hold the data whereas the SSDs use something called NAND-Flash for this job.
-NAND Flash is a powerful technology and its used in various kind of devices.
+NAND Flash is a powerful technology and is used in various kinds of devices.

-Along with that, there are various types of Flash storages.
+Along with that, there are various types of Flash storage.
 But, the Flash storage used in SSDs is of very high quality and that’s why they are not cheap.

-Now, you might be thinking that RAMs also uses the Flash storage.
-So, why RAMs are cheap even though they are very much faster as compared to the SSDs?
+Now, you might be thinking that RAMs also use Flash storage.
+So, why RAMs are cheap even though they are very much faster as compared to SSDs?

-The answer is, the RAM uses a different kind of memory called DRAM which should be continuously powered in order to hold or process the data.
+The answer is, the RAM uses a different kind of memory (volatile) which should be continuously powered in order to hold or process the data.

 3. More stable

-Conventional hard drives use robotic arms to write or read the information.
+Conventional hard drives use robotic arms to write or read information.